shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 # Input Shaping for the MK3S/+, an easy method for a powerful upgrade
+Tired of seeing everyone upgrading to MK4s and feeling like you're missing out on the action?
 This project is an attempt to create simple, easy-to-follow documentation for performing an inexpensive, simple, and powerful upgrade to your Prusa MK3S/+.
 Originally based on work by dz0ny (https://github.com/dz0ny/klipper-prusa-mk3s).

 **There are several reasons you should try this upgrade:**